Erik Kramer: New Orleans Saints

-Kramer signed with New Orleans Saints as an undrafted free agent in 1987 following the 1987 NFL Draft.
+Kramer signed with New Orleans Saints as an undrafted free agent in 1987 following the 1987 NFL draft.

 Atlanta Falcons

 After being released by the Saints, he signed with the Atlanta Falcons in 1987 during the player strike.
 He appeared in three games as one of five quarterbacks to start for the Falcons that season.
 In the last of these, he set four franchise rookie records with 27 completions on 46 attempts for 335 yards and three touchdowns.

 Calgary Stampeders

 He played with the Calgary Stampeders of the Canadian Football League (CFL) for three years from 1988 to 1990.
-He threw for 964 yards, five touchdowns and thirteen picks.
+He threw for 964 yards, five touchdowns, and thirteen interceptions.

 Detroit Lions

-After his three year stint in the CFL, he returned to the NFL in 1991 as a some-time starter for the Detroit Lions, compiling a 10–5 record over three seasons.
+After his three-year stint in the CFL, he returned to the NFL in 1991 as a some-time starter for the Detroit Lions, compiling a 10–5 record over three seasons.
 Kramer's nickname in Detroit was "Brass", a media-friendly redaction of "brass balls".
 The moniker apparently originated after Kramer called an audible on his first series as Lions' quarterback, having just replaced the injured Rodney Peete.
 One Lions' offensive lineman turned to another and said, "This guy's got brass balls."
 Kramer proved to be quite successful as a signal-caller in 1991 and the nickname stuck.
 His other nickname was "Cosmo", which was due to him having the same last name as the character Cosmo Kramer from the popular TV show, Seinfeld.
 He shared QB duties with Peete and Andre Ware.
 In the 1991 playoffs, he led the team to a 38–6 drubbing of the Dallas Cowboys, on a franchise postseason record 29 completions for 341 yards and three touchdowns.
 He also had the team's only touchdown in a loss to the Washington Redskins in the championship game.
-He remains the franchise leader in postseason completions (50), attempts (71), yards (590), and sacks (5) in a single season.
 Combined with a loss in the 1993 postseason, he holds the career franchise postseason records for touchdowns (5 with Tobin Rote), passer rating (99.2), sacks (9), and yards per attempt (8.2) as well.